zaerl/warudo/README.md

 ## Usage
 Warudo by default reads a file called `warudo.conf` in the same folder of the binary.
 This behavior can be changed passing the `WRD_CONFIG_PATH` environment variable.

 Every config can be passed as environment variable.
 For example `socket_port` can be passed as `WRD_SOCKET_PORT` variable.

-Check `warudo.conf.default` for a list of default settings.

-Example:

 ```sh
 WRD_CORS="*" WRD_LOG_LEVEL=3 ./warudo
 ```

+Check `warudo.conf.default` for a list of default settings.
+You can copy that file, rename it to `warudo.conf` and change that settings you want.

 ## CLI
 ```sh